-If ABS lamp continues flashing at speeds greater than 3 mph (5 km/h) or remains on continuously, the ABS is not operating.
+If ABS lamp continues flashing at speeds greater than 5 km/h (3 mph) or remains on continuously, the ABS is not operating.
 The standard brake system is operational, but wheel lock up can occur.
 Contact a Harley-Davidson Dealer to have ABS repaired.
 A locked wheel will skid and can cause loss of vehicle control, which could result in death or serious injury.
 (00361b)

-To operate motorcycles equipped with an anti-lock brake system, see Brake System (Page 122) and Cornering Rider Safety Enhancements (Page 126).
+To operate motorcycles equipped with an anti-lock brake system, see OPERATION > BRAKE SYSTEM (Page 125) and OPERATION > CORNERING RIDER SAFETY ENHANCEMENTS (Page 129).